ipld/ipld/data-structures/filecoin/state.md

   ThisEpochBaselinePower StoragePower
   # Epoch tracks for which epoch the Reward was computed
   Epoch ChainEpoch
-  # TotalMined tracks the total FIL awared to block miners
+  # TotalMined tracks the total FIL awarded to block miners
   TotalMined TokenAmount
 } representation tuple